 Being part of the community of bereaved people is also important to Jo and her team, and they are proud of their growing bereavement support group, which meets every month.
 They’ve organised outings for their bereavement group and plan more for the future, and their annual balloon release event in memory of those who have died has outgrown its original home as so many people attend, whatever the weather.
 It’s clear that the care for their clients doesn’t just stop when the funeral is over, Albany is very much there for you for as long as you need them.

 Jo will arrange exactly the funeral you want.
 Albany are unique in the area in being perfectly able to provide either a completely traditional funeral, or a totally bespoke one.
 If it’s a traditional funeral that you want, you can be reassured that the turnout is as smart as it gets.
 And if you want a very personal, individual event then Jo will be able to offer you as many suggestions as you feel comfortable with.
 You’ll never be overwhelmed though, she’s exceptionally good at listening to people and understanding what they need from her.

-Whatever type of funeral you want, it will probably be conducted by Rick, although if you wanted the former Albany funeral conductor Pete (whose spit-and-polish is matched only by his kindness) you only have to ask for him.
+Whatever type of funeral you want, it will probably be conducted by Paul, although if you wanted the former Albany funeral conductor Pete (whose spit-and-polish is matched only by his kindness) you only have to ask for him.
 He’s retired now, but still comes in to carry out funerals when he’s asked for.
 You might have Sam, Jo’s second in command, or another female conductor Donna.
-Or possibly Tim Holloway.
+Or possibly Tim Holloway or Matthew.
 You’ll get to know whoever is conducting your funeral well before the day.
 If you want their bearers to carry the coffin, they only choose ones who look nice (you can choose your own, of course).